The FBI Files

 The FBI Files is an American television docudrama series that originally ran from 1998 to 2006 on the Discovery Channel and produced by New Dominion Pictures.
 The show was cancelled in 2006.
 However, Court TV Mystery, Discovery, and its sister network, Investigation Discovery, aired re-runs until October 2012.
 Investigation Discovery only showed episodes from seasons 5,6, and 7.
 As of October 2012, the network now airs episodes from the earlier seasons (although not necessarily in chronological order), with updated information about the cases at the end of most episodes.
 Up to late September 2012, WE tv showed episodes from seasons 1-4, but the network had removed the episode introductions by Jim Kallstrom.
 In the UK on Quest Red, The FBI Files airs every weeknight.
 It has also been shown on TV Denmark, Discovery Australia, and Netflix in Canada.

-More recently, New Dominion Pictures made all episodes of The FBI Files available on YouTube.
+More recently, New Dominion Pictures made all episodes of The FBI Files available on YouTube and all episodes can be watched on Hulu.

 Synopsis

 The show described actual FBI cases, with dramatic reenactments and interviews with agents and forensic scientists who worked in the investigations.
-The show premiered on October 20, 1998, and 120 episodes were executive produced by Tom Naughton before the final original episode shown on March 24, 2006.
-The series covered the kidnapping and murder of Polly Klaas, the investigation and conviction of John Gotti, the Unabomber case, the World Trade Center Bombing, the Sara Tokars murder case, the several prison escapes by Christopher Jeburk, John Birges's biggest bomb in history (Harvey's Casino in Stateline, Nevada), and many other well-known and less well-known true crime stories.
+The show premiered on October 20, 1998, and 120 episodes were executive produced by Tom Naughton before the final episode aired on March 24, 2006.
+The series covered the kidnapping and murder of Polly Klaas, the investigation and conviction of John Gotti, the Unabomber case, the World Trade Center Bombing, the Sara Tokars murder case, the several prison escapes by Christopher Jeburk, John Birges's biggest bomb in history (Harvey's Casino in Stateline, Nevada), The murder of Christina Long, and many other well-known and less well-known true crime stories.
 Unlike The New Detectives, a somewhat similar true crime show, The FBI Files centers on murders, narcotics, bank robberies, kidnappings, etc., where the FBI is called in to assist police departments.